Thursday, November 18, 2010

 Obedient Plant - Physostegia virginiana

-This very attractive member of the mint family is one of several species of obedient plants native to Florida.
+This very attractive member of the mint family is one of several species of obedient plants found in Florida.
+There is some confusion regarding the nativity of this species, however.
+Some consider it to be an introduced non-native, while others regard it as a true native.
 All are wetland species with pink to purplish pink "snapdragon" flowers - which gives this group its other common name; "false dragon-heads".
-Of the four species native to Florida, only this one, Physostegia virginiana, is likely to be found for sale by commercial sources.
+Of the four species found in Florida, only this one, Physostegia virginiana, is likely to be found for sale by commercial sources.

 Obedient plant is a deciduous perennial that dies to the ground each winter and emerges early in the spring.
 It produces few basal leaves before quickly sending a tall and lanky flower stalk upwards.
 For most of the time from late spring to late summer, it exists in this condition; a 2-4 foot-tall stalk with linear opposite leaves.
 In this condition, it is not especially interesting.